Skip to main content

 Jurisdiction

-The court’s authority to hear a case based on location and the amount claimed.
+A court's legal authority to hear a case based on location, people involved, and claim amount.

 Example: You file in the county where the dispute happened.